-Usha Mehta, noted Gandhian and freedom fighter, most known for organizing the secret Congress Radio was born on 25 March 1920 at the village of Saras, near the city of Surat in Gujarat.
+Usha Mehta, noted Gandhian and freedom fighter, most known for organizing the secret Congress Radio, was born on 25 March 1920 in the village of Saras, near the city of Surat in Gujarat.
+This article will give a brief detail about her within the context of the IAS Exam

 Usha Mehta Biography